anchpop/wise_mans_haskell/book.md

 Could they be exits?
   1: Probably not, better to sit here and wait for someone to find me.
   2: Hmm...
 I'll go explore the possible exit on my right.
-  3: I have a good feeling about light to my left
+  3: I have a good feeling about the light to my left
 Choice: 1
 Story over!
 ```